+Calf implants can be used in both men and women, to enhance the volume or balance the symmetry of the calves.
 Cosmetic enhancement of the calves may be necessary to address abnormally small, atrophied or malformed calves.
-Those who are self-conscious about their small calves, experience an increase in body confidence after implant surgery.
+Many people are very self-conscious of their small calves and after implant surgery experience an increase in body confidence.

-Calf implants come in various shapes and sizes and during your consultation, we will explain which one is the most appropriate for you.
+Calf implants come in various shapes and sizes and during your consultation with Mr Karri, he will explain which one is the most appropriate for you.

-The change to the shape and size of the calf following implant surgery can be quite dramatic, with the result being natural and long-lasting.
+The change to the shape and size of the calf following implant surgery can be quite dramatic.
+Moreover, the result is natural and long lasting.
 As with any surgical procedure, risks should be considered and the decision to undergo calf implant surgery should not be made hastily.